-To date, the Company has incurred recurring losses, negative cash flows from operations and has accumulated a deficit of \$82.3 million from the Company's inception through June 30, 2021.
-As of June 30, 2021, the Company's cash and cash equivalents were \$15.1 million.
-The Company's ability to achieve profitability and positive cash flow is dependent upon its ability to increase revenue and contain its expenses.
+The accompanying condensed financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
+The condensed financial statements do not include any adjustment that might result from the outcome of this uncertainty.
+To date, the Company has incurred recurring losses, negative cash flows from operations and has accumulated a deficit of \$90.8 million from the Company's inception through June 30, 2023.
+As of June 30, 2023, the Company's cash and cash equivalents were \$3.3 million.
+The Company's ability to achieve profitability, positive cash flow, and satisfy its June 2024 debt payment is dependent upon its ability to increase revenue and contain its expenses.

-In order to meet our future working capital needs and maintain compliance with our debt covenant, we may need to raise additional debt or equity financing.
-We historically have been able to raise additional capital through issuance of equity and/or debt financing.
-There are no guarantees regarding our ability to raise additional financing or successfully implement our revenue increase or cost reduction plans in order to ensure that we can meet our future working capital needs.
+To meet our working capital needs through the next twelve months and satisfy the June 2024 debt payment, we will need to raise capital through additional debt or equity financing.
+Historically, we have been able to raise additional capital through issuance of equity and/or debt financing.
+However, there are no guarantees regarding our ability to raise additional financing or successfully implement our revenue increase or cost containment plans to ensure that we can meet our working capital needs for a full year from the date of issuance of these condensed interim financial statements.
+Accordingly, management has concluded that there is substantial doubt about the Company's ability to continue as a going concern within one year after these condensed financial statements are issued.